Kintore Way Nursery School

 My child has already been identified as having special educational needs and /or disabilities.
 What will happen before he/she starts nursery?

-We will spend time getting to know you and your child before he/she starts nursery.
 You are always welcome to visit us with your child and have a look around.
-When your child is offered a place, the Key Person and a member of the SEN/D team will visit you at home to find out more information about your child’s needs so we can ensure that appropriate support is put in place to secure progress, including 1:1 support if required.
-With your consent, the SEN/D team will contact the other agencies already involved in your child’s care so that the nursery is fully aware of any approaches, targets or resources (e.g. standing frames, walking aids, visual timetables) that will help staff to support your child.
+This way we can show you what we do and discuss your child’s needs answering any questions you have.
+When your child is offered a place, the Key Person and a teaching assistant will visit you at home to find out more information about your child’s needs.
+With your consent, the SENDCo will contact the other agencies already involved in your child’s care so that the nursery is fully aware of any approaches, targets or resources (e.g. standing frames, walking aids, visual timetables) that will help staff to support your child.
 If your child has a medical condition, the Key Person will develop a care plan, detailing your child’s health needs and what action to take in an emergency (see the school’s ‘Supporting Children with Medical Conditions Policy’ on the website for more details.)
 Once your child has started nursery, the Key Person will regularly observe and assess him/her and there are frequent opportunities for you to meet with staff to discuss this [see below for more details].

-Can my child with special educational needs and/or disabilities access the same opportunities as other children at Kintore Way?
+Can my child with special educational needs and/or disabilities access the same opportunities as other children at Kintore Way Nursery School?

 Yes.
 We believe strongly that this is every child’s entitlement.
 The nursery is fully accessible and staff make reasonable adjustments to both indoor and outdoor learning opportunities and resources so that every child can engage meaningfully with them.
 This may include placing activities at floor level for children who have limited mobility or using objects of reference to help children transition from one activity to another or make choices about what they want to do next.
 We pride ourselves on getting to know your child so we can match our provision to his/her needs and ensure that he/she makes the most of the wide range of learning opportunities on offer.